ericniebler/stl2/review/2010808 Batavia review.md

 [projected]
 WB: "is intended for use" -> "is used to constrain" [so changed.]
 CC: Delete the note [Replaced by `// not defined` comment.]

+[commonalgoreq.general]
+WB: "on their arguments" -> "on its arguments".
+[This is correct, but unclear: replaced "their" with its antecedent "the concepts'".
+Also strike the noise word "explicitly".]